The Great Conjunction

 Our large club scope project is finally on a roll after collecting dust for around 20 years.
 Here is what has transpired the past year and a half.

-Jeff Simsovic was not able to produce a 32″ mirror that would be usable in the club-built 32″ Dobsonian scope the club built.
+Jeff Simsovic was not able to produce a 32″ mirror that would be usable in the club-built 32″ Dobsonian chassis.
 Three had defective glass and the one that was excellent was smashed by the shipping company on its return from the coaters.
 After four mirror attempts and many hours of grinding and polishing, he finally threw in his hand.

-Jeff then bought us a completed homemade 30 ” F 4.5 scope for a good price.
-It had a horrible mirror, but that was very workable, so he refigured and polished it.
-Then he coated it with silver.
+Jeff then bought a completed homemade 30 ” F 4.5 scope for a good price and this was subsequently donated to the club by Melinda King.
+Originally the scope had a horrible mirror, but that was very workable, so Jeff refigured, polished and coated it with silver.
 Best part is that it came with an almost $3000 computer system or GoTo.
 We always wanted this on our 32″ but did not have enough money left over to buy one, but now we have one.
-We sold the 30″ F4.5 Dobsonian scope last week but kept the GoTo computer system.

 We will put the GoTo computer system on the club 32″ scope.
 The GoTo is amazing, consisting of two computers with digital servo motors and encoders.
 You punch in the object you want to see and push a button and the scope automatically swings on over to it and then tracks it.
 All you must do is look and be awed.
 It is a ServoCat run with an Argo Navis Digital Setting Circle system.

-The Dobsonian Jeff was so kind to give us was built around the Obsession Scope design, which is way overbuilt and so is very heavy, which makes it hard to use for star parties.
+The Dobsonian Melinda was so kind to donate to us was built around the Obsession scope design, was way overbuilt and so is very heavy, which makes it hard to use for star parties.
 We did manage to drag it out to two or three National Park star parties, but it took four of us and an electric winch to get it into and out of trailers.
-The enclosed trailer we had bought is almost useless as it has too small of a rear door and no side door.
+The enclosed trailer we had bought for our 32” chassis is almost useless as it has too small of a rear door and no side door.
 To get the 30” to star parties, we put the scope in an open trailer and hoped it would not rain, which luckily it did not.
 The scope has been set up most of the past almost year and a half in my front yard where we have been fixing and improving it and observing.
 We spent many hours removing the kinks, of which there were many as it was old and had design flaws.

-We want to use the scope chassis we built, which is much lighter, but also we want to use it because we spent our own blood, sweat and tears on it.
+We wanted to use the scope chassis we built, which is much lighter, but also we wanted to use it because we spent our own blood, sweat and tears on it.
 Much of which was from built on the efforts of Dave Miller and cabinet maker, John Moulton, along with many donations and Hale-Bopp T-shirt sales.

 So, a few of us took and chance and came up with $6500 to buy a used but, we believe, excellent 30″ F5 mirror.
 Colin Nicholls and his neighbor (who owns a 6-seater plane) flew out to Texas to pick up the new mirror.
 They removed all the rear seats and flew there and then back with the mirror all in one day.
 We wanted to take no more chances on having a shipper smash another mirror.
 Also, it was too dangerous to drive during the Covid-19 Virus.